containerum/containerum-docs/content/web-panel/_index.md

 ---

 # About Web Panel
-Containerum Web Panel is intuitive Web UI for managing Projects, Deployments, Services and other key concepts of Containerum.
+Containerum Web Panel is Web UI for managing applications, resources, users, etc.

-This section describes key operations with Containerum Web Panel like creating, updating, and deleting objects via Web UI.
+# Using Web Panel